 The story of Muhamad urging his followers not to consider the eclipse as in any way related to the death of his son, because that is a pre-Islamic superstition isn’t a reason in itself That is to say one cannot divine that something is a mere superstition just by saying so.
 The understanding and accurate forecasting of eclipses preceded Islam by thousands of years.
 The pre-Islamic astronomers were sophisticated enough to name and track the unfolding of saros cycles.
 At the same time, we are asked to believe that the prophet literally split the Moon into two pieces.
 We are also told that shooting stars (comets or meteorites) “are made as “lamps as missiles to drive away the shayatin (devils).”
 Al-Qur’an 67:5

-For many years, I assumed that all Muslims took these stories as metaphors as do I. The alternative is rife with problems, even more so than the Night Journey.
+For many years, I assumed that all Muslims took these stories as metaphors od a mystical experience as do I. The alternative is rife with problems, even more so than the Night Journey.
 The prophet literally flew to Jerusalem on the back of the buraq steed. met all the Abrahamic prophets and returned without being seen.
 Again, as a metaphor, it’s a wonderful story, but if I have no choice than to believe it’s literally true, that’s all well and good, but one cannot then claim a distaste for faith based on unverifiable facts.
 It is impossible to ignore the fact that before and after the prophet, there was a highly evolved science of the stars that had precious little to do with superstition with demonstrative techniques and stunning accuracy.